-Review on Within the Edges of Immortality by Josephine Zarb, The Times of Malta, January 1994
+(Review on Within the Edges of Immortality by Josephine Zarb, The Times of Malta, April 1978)

 Raymond Fenech ghandu pinna li taghgen sew il-kelma li ssawwar f’Versi ghonja li jixraq li jinqraw aktar minn darba biex wiehed jixtarrhom ha jasal ma’ genb il-poeta.

-Rivista minn Francis Galea fuq il-ktieb ta’ poezija, Within the Edges of Immortality, f’Pagna Letteratura, Torca il-Hadd Magazin.
+(Rivista minn Francis Galea fuq il-ktieb ta’ poezija, Within the Edges of Immortality, f’Pagna Letteratura, Torca il-Hadd, Magazin, April 1994)

 When dealing with human emotions, the poetry of Ray Fenech brings to the fore the force behind them.
 Man’s continuous struggle with these hidden forces inside and outside him become the nourishment of the soul.